schmorrison/Zoho/README.md

 - Thanks to @beatscode for pull requests #10, #11, #12, #13, #18, & #19.
 - Thanks to @meyskens for pull request #14.
 - Thanks to @vazha for pull request #17.
-- Thanks to @VincentK-TitanDC for pull request #21
+- Thanks to @VincentK-Titandc for pull request #21

 ## Requirements